 While execution varies by industry, successful GTM strategies always rely on tight coordination.
 Different organizations approach market entry in distinct ways:

-- Enterprise SaaS: a cloud security provider transitions from direct sales to product-led growth, using a freemium model to drive adoption before expanding accounts.
+- Enterprise SaaS: A cloud security provider transitions from direct sales to product-led growth, using a freemium model to drive adoption before expanding accounts.

-- Consumer electronics: a hardware brand aligns supply chain readiness, retail training, and influencer campaigns to peak around a single global launch date.
+- Consumer electronics: A hardware brand aligns supply chain readiness, retail training, and influencer campaigns to peak around a single global launch date.

-- Service industry: a consulting firm introduces an AI audit service by testing it with existing clients before expanding to a broader audience.
+- Service industry: A consulting firm introduces an AI audit service by testing it with existing clients before expanding to a broader audience.

-Why go-to-market strategies transform business performance
+How do go-to-market strategies transform business performance?

 Accelerate time to market